Caseyzhang1/Lab5/Lab5.md

 #Since we already coded 2x2 into 1x4, below is another way to test the simple effects, but it's basically post-hocs.
 I did not use p value adjustment here, but you can change it to bonferroni or something else for your own data.
 #MANOVA(b, dv = "Drinks", between = c("Group")) %>%
   #EMMEANS("Group", p.adjust = "none")

+#Own notes
+    #Top table 1: descriptive statistics, top table 2: main effects and interactions
+    #Gender: Men drink more than women (p<.05, mens average is higher than women)
+    #Greek: Greeks drinks more
+    #Levene's test of homogeneity of variance (it's significant so it's not equal) -> correct the data by transforming it (log)
+    #Simple effect of gender: for non-greek people, drinking isn't that different between genders
+    #Pairwise comparisons of "greek": compairing (yes-no=greek vs. non greek) for men (greek vs. non-grekn) vs. women (greek vs.     non-greek)
 ```

 # Visualize your results using bar graphs